DreMukare/binary-to-decimal-converter/README.md

 # binary-to-decimal-converter
-Simple binary to decimal converter app
+Simple javascript binary to decimal converter app Styling done in Bootstrap 4 with a little in-line CSS